 MSEK

 Operating properties, opening balance (1 January 2020) 9,772

 + Acquisitions 3) -4

 + Investments in existing portfolio 406

--Divestments
+- Divestments

 +/- Reclassifications 2) 739

 +/- Change in value, unrealised -1,014

 +/- Change in value, realised

 +/- Change in exchange rates -538

 Operating properties, closing balance (31 December 2020) 9,361

-1) Refers to acquisition of a hotel property in Germany at MSEK 639, acquisition of supplementary premises at Jurys Inn Cardiff and adjustments to previously completed acquisitions.

-$^{\rm 2)}$ Refers to the reclassification of two hotel properties in Denmark from Property Management to Operator Activities.

-3) Refers to adjustment for Novotel Hannover (MSEK -2) and Novotel Den Haag World Forum (MSEK -2). properties are recognised at cost less depreciation and any impairment.
+- 1) Refers to acquisition of a hotel property in Germany at MSEK 639, acquisition of supplementary premises at Jurys Inn Cardiff and adjustments to previously completed acquisitions. - 2) Refers to the reclassification of two hotel properties in Denmark from Property Management to Operator Activities. - 3) Refers to adjustment for Novotel Hannover (MSEK -2) and Novotel Den Haag World Forum (MSEK -2).